A Taste of Westchester

 Corner of Routes 100 & 139, Katonah (Somers)

 Pasta Instruction: Specializing in authentic Southern Italian cuisine and hospitality, owners Antonio and Alfredo Abbate introduced their culinary talents to Westchester in 1987.
 The space has been redecorated and has an outdoor patio for warm months.
-Our talented instructor is seasoned Neapolitan Chef Antonio Perillo who will teach us to make by hand pumpkin filled ravioli in a brown butter sage sauce to celebrate the seasonal harvest.
+Our talented instructor will teach us to make by hand pumpkin filled ravioli in a brown butter sage sauce to celebrate the seasonal harvest.
 We will then watch how to make stuffed calamari and stuffed shrimp: breadcrumbs, parmagiano, garlic, fresh herbs, and olive oil.
 The restaurant prides itself on its homemade desserts and they will demonstrate how to make a lovely carrot cake.
 A local favorite for years with warm hospitality!

 1 Wed., Nov.
 5, 5:30-7:30 pm, $15 (+ $25 sampling fee in CASH, payable to instructor). #83825